derrxb/derrxb_old/src/pages/photography/nanliao-taiwan-beer/nanliao-taiwan-beer.md

 heroImage: ./images/nanliao-7.jpg
 ---

 I have an ongoing joke about being sponsored by Taiwan Beer.
-Hahaha Since we usually take a beer whenever we go do something.
-We always take photos with them.
-Taiwan Beer is my favorite in Taiwan so far though. :) Also, this isn't sponsored or anything.
-If it was, that would be insane!
+This is because everytime we go somewhere we would take Taiwan Beer with us!
+Haha I think it's a great beer and it super refreshing after a hike/run/etc. So far Taiwan Beer is my favorite beer in Taiwan.
+Also, this isn't sponsored or anything.
+It would be cool if it was though.